There are no “bad” Medicare supplement plans.

 Part B is Medicare’s outpatient services.
 When you see a doctor as an outpatient for the first time during the calendar year you will pay the Medicare Part B deductible.
 Once you have paid that annual deductible you have 100% coverage when you have a Medicare supplement Plan G.

-As I write this article in 2023 the Medicare Part B annual deductible is under $250.
+For 2024, the Medicare Part B annual deductible is $240.
 That’s all.
 The Part B deductible will change a little every year.
 You pay this deductible once a year when you first see the doctor for outpatient services.
 After that everything is covered 100%.

 Plan G, The Peace of Mind Plan